An Emerging Homelab

-There is still so much more to learn (Infrastructure as Code (IaC) looks especially neat), and I look forward to always having a place to experiment, test, and learn whatever I may be working on personally and professionally.
+There is still so much more to learn (Infrastructure as Code (IaC) looks especially neat), and I look forward to always having a place to experiment with and test out whatever I may be working on personally and professionally.

 Here is a timeline of how I acquired my devices, it's mostly here as a record for me though 😄.

 Received my first raspi from my girlfriend for Christmas (sethspi).